-Coating formerly dark asphalt roads with a white color is one adaption strategy that is recently applied in serval countries around the world.
-In our new case study we want to explore by the example of one of L.A.’s oldest neighbourhoods, Angelino Heights, what would be the effect of such a measure for the urban microclimate.
+Coating dark asphalt roads with a white color is one adaption strategy that is recently applied in serval countries around the world.
+In our new case study we explore what the effect would be on the urban microclimate for one of L.A.’s oldest neighborhoods, Angelino Heights.

-The dataset prepared for download covers a simulation period of 6 days and is therefore an interesting example for analysing log term effects such as heat storage in the ground using ENVI-met.
+The dataset prepared for download covers a simulation period of 6 days and is therefore an interesting example for analyzing long term effects such as heat storage in the ground using ENVI-met.